Ignacio Jara: Club career

+In the second half of 2024, Jara moved to Coquimbo Unido from Colo-Colo.

+He ended his contract with Colo-Colo in February 2025 and joined Deportes Antofagasta.

 International career

 Jara represented Chile U20 in the 2017 South American Championship.
 At under-23 level, Jara represented Chile in both the 2019 Toulon Tournament and the 2020 Pre-Olympic Tournament.

 At senior level, he was a substitute in the friendly matches against Jamaica and Mexico in 2016.